merovex-archival/Ombrio-Worldbuilding-Project/README.md

 # Ombrio Worldbuilding Project

-The **Ombrio Worldbuilding Project** (hereafter, OWP or Project) is an effort to develop a slipstream genre[^slipstream] milieu via community.
+The **Ombrio Worldbuilding Project** (hereafter, OWP or Project) is an effort to develop a slipstream genre milieu via community.
 It was founded by Benjamin Wilson as a way to help flesh out the milieu.
 He saw this as a chance to encourage other writers to share a milieu.
 Delusions of grandeur assert that a project like this could yield a universe as rich as Star Wars, Star Trek and other cult-followed.
 All it lacks is content...and a cult.

 ## Team